-This project introduces fluent speakers of Mandarin in the Canberra region to others who want to learn the language.
+This project introduces fluent speakers of Mandarin in the Canberra region to others who want to practice and improve their skills in the language.
 Tutors and students then make their own arrangements to meet, usually for one or two hours a week on a one-to-one basis.

 The project has been running since 2001, and over 600 Mandarin speaking volunteers have assisted over 450 people learning Mandarin during this time.
 Follow-up evaluations indicate that most participants see the project as an exchange from which both sides benefit.
 Real friendships have been made, and much intercultural understanding gained.

 How much does it cost?
 The project is a voluntary one on all sides.
-There is no payment involved, although participants are encouraged to consider becoming members of ALMA.
+There is no payment involved, although participants are encouraged to become members of ALMA.

 Who are the tutors and the students?
 Some tutors are professionals in the government or private sector, some are international students at university or college, and others are retired.
 The majority are from mainland China, but some are from Taiwan or other Chinese speaking countries.
 Tutors join the project to make friends and contacts in the ACT community; many are also interested in improving their English language skills.